Art History Summer University – applications now open!

 Art History Summer University provides a lively and wide-ranging introduction to the subject of Art History.
 Over the course of the week you will work closely with world-renowned art historians, curators and museum professionals, as well as current Courtauld students, to find out more about Art History and the possibilities of studying it at degree level.
 The theme for this year’s course is Art and Identity.

-We are excited to announce that by completing Summer University 2020, you will have a chance to work towards an ASDAN Universities Award, and become eligible to take part in a series of free online Courtauld Study Skills workshops in the Autumn Term.
+We are excited to announce that by completing Summer University 2021, you will have a chance to work towards an ASDAN Universities Award, and become eligible to take part in a series of free online Courtauld Study Skills workshops in the Autumn term.

-As Summer University 2020 is running online this year, we warmly encourage applications from students living anywhere in the United Kingdom.
+As Summer University 2021 is running online, we warmly encourage applications from students living anywhere in the United Kingdom.

 Art History Summer University